matrix-org/matrix-spec/content/client-server-api/_index.md

 and distribute accounts).

-The token required for this authentication type is shared out of band from Matrix and is an opaque string with maximum length of 64 characters in the range `[A-Za-z0-9._~-]`.
+The token required for this authentication type is shared out of band from Matrix and is an opaque string using the [Opaque Identifier Grammar](/appendices#opaque-identifiers), with maximum length of 64 characters.
 The server can keep any number of tokens for any length of time/validity.
 Such cases might be a token limited to 100 uses or for the next 2 hours - after the tokens expire, they can no longer be used to create accounts.

 To use this authentication type, clients should submit an auth dict with just the type, token, and session: